NREL/Value_of_Information_App/paper/paper.md

    index: 2
 #  - name: Independent Researcher, Country
 #    index: 3
-date: 13 August 2017
+date: November 2024
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
+# aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+# aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary